Training neural networks with structured noise improves classification and generalization: The model

-with $k$ being a control parameter called \textit{margin}.
-Given a value of $\alpha$, \cref{eq:const} is satisfiable up to a maximum value of $k_{max}(\alpha)$.
+with $k$ being a positive parameter.
+This problem can be solved by the linear perceptron algorithm developed by \cite{gardner_space_1988, gardner_phase_1989, marvin_minsky_seymour_papert_perceptrons_1969}, an iterative procedure leading to dynamically stable memories and tunable generalization performance.
+Specifically, we are going to refer to \textit{linear perceptron} as the adaptation of the classical perceptron to recurrent neural networks, introduced in \cite{battista_capacity-resolution_2020, brunel_optimal_2004, brunel_is_2016}.
+Given a value of the load $\alpha$, condition (\ref{eq:const}) is satisfiable up to a maximum value of $k_{max}(\alpha)$.
 The maximum capacity achievable by the network is $\alpha_c^{P} = 2$, with $k_{max}(2) = 0$.
-Inside these limits, all constraints in (\ref{eq:const}) will be satisfied after a number of iterations of the following serial update for the couplings
+Starting from any initialization of the coupling matrix $J$ such that $J_{ii} = 0$ $\forall i$, all constraints in (\ref{eq:const}) will be satisfied after a number of iterations of the following serial update

-where $\lambda$ is a small positive learning rate and $d$ is the algorithm time step.
+where $\lambda$ is a small positive learning rate, $d$ is the algorithm time step and $\Theta(x)$ is the Heaviside function.
 Perceptron learning is \textit{supervised}, in the sense that \cref{eq:lp_update} requires the explicit knowledge of the memories, at each step of training.
-One can also symmetrize equation (\ref{eq:lp_update}) by redefining the mask $\epsilon_i^{\mu}$ as obtaining a lower critical capacity and a general decreasing of the function $k_{max}(\alpha)$ due to the imposition of the symmetry \cite{benedetti_supervised_2022, gardner_phase_1989}.
+One can also symmetrize equation (\ref{eq:lp_update}) as

+obtaining a lower critical capacity and a general decreasing of the function $k_{max}(\alpha)$ due to the symmetry constraint \cite{benedetti_supervised_2022, gardner_phase_1989}.
 It has been shown numerically that, given $\alpha$, the larger is $k$, with $0 < k < k_{max}(\alpha)$, the wider are the basins of attraction.
 In line with the past literature \cite{battista_capacity-resolution_2020,scholkopf_learning_2018} we call a maximally stable perceptron, such that $k = k_{max}(\alpha)$, a Support Vector Machine (SVM).